|

 is given between a new enacted law and the existing laws or the previous law

+that is superceded by a new one.
 A similar problems can be found in online catalogs.
 The utilization of online

 catalogs has freed people from the card catalog, and the